#WhyApply with Dr. Charles Cotton III

 This one decision, to apply to college, not only was the start to a successful pursuit of an undergraduate degree, but it led me on a path to completing both a master’s and a doctorate degree.
 In so many ways I have been blessed.
 Applying to college has afforded me many professional and personal opportunities for betterment.
 I have had many opportunities to give back and support students on similar journeys through my work as a higher education professional.
 In my career, I have been honored to serve as a director of admissions and in the next few weeks begin my journey as a vice president of enrollment management.

 Every day it has been important for me to remind myself of all that I have.
 Whether that be the people in my life who love and support me or simply the opportunity to live out another day.
 As important as it is to remember and appreciate all of the blessings we have been afforded, it is just as critical that we continue to strive for change and betterment for ourselves and one another.
 And, that is the reason #WhyApply Day is so important!

-Dr. Charles Cotton III is the senior director of admissions for Alma College and will soon begin as vice president of enrollment management at Clarke University in Dubuque, Iowa.
+Dr. Charles Cotton III is the vice president of enrollment management at Clarke University in Dubuque, Iowa.
 He’s the lucky hubs of Piper & Gold Senior Strategist Cassie, pup papa to the P&G team’s beloved Ella and Ray, and a vehicle aficionado who loves to grill.